 There are three basic laws that all people use when they engage in rational discourse.
 These are the Law of Identity, the Law of Non-Contradiction, and the Law of Excluded Middle.
-Here we shall briefly describe these laws as well as why we are rational to hold to them.
+Here we shall briefly describe these laws and why we are rational to hold to them.

 The Law of Identity states that everything has an identity.
 Central to identity are certain characteristics that constitute the entity (a ball, person, dog, watch).
-An entity without an identity cannot exist because it would be nothing, therefore, for any entity to exist is must exist with an identity.
-According to this axiom an entity cannot possess two identities, for example, a tennis ball cannot be a table, and a truck cannot be a dog.
-Moreover, an entity can possess more than one characteristic, for example, a tree is both rough and brown.
+An entity without an identity cannot exist because it would be nothing, therefore, for any entity to exist it must exist with an identity.
+According to this axiom, an entity cannot possess two identities, for example, a tennis ball cannot be a table, and a truck cannot be a dog.
+Moreover, an entity can possess more than one characteristic, such as a tree being both rough and brown.

 The Law of the Excluded Middle says that a statement such as “There is a cup on the table” is either true or false, and that there is no other alternative.
 In other words, the so-called “middle” position, that the cup “is both on the table and not on the table” is excluded on logical grounds.

-Further, what does it mean to call the above mentioned laws “universal,” and what is meant by them being called “laws?”
-First, when philosophers call them universal what they mean is that they are universally applicable.
-They do not only apply to some events and to some occasions and not to others.
-For example, that a traffic light is not a dog (the Law of Identity) is not only true in South Africa but also in Japan.
-Second, they must be laws by which they are unbending, without exception, and that deviation from them is impossible.
+Further, what does it mean to call the above-mentioned laws “universal,” and what is meant by them being called “laws?”
+First, when philosophers refer to them as universal, this means that they are universally applicable.
+They do not only apply to some events or occasions.
+For example, that a traffic light is not a dog (the Law of Identity) is not only true in Africa but also in Asia.
+Second, they are laws in that they are unbending, without exception, and that deviation from them is impossible.
 And finally, these laws are discovered.
-In other words, human beings did not invent them, and they similarly existed during the time of the dinosaurs hundreds of millions of years prior to the existence of humanity.
+They were not invented by people.